KristianDsmith/wave-project-1-official/README.md

 ## Testing

-- I have tested this website using google dev tools and insected each page.
+- I have tested this website using google dev tools and inspected each page.
-- Checked for diffrent screen sizes, 1344px, 1200px, 944px, 704px and 544px screens.
+- Checked for different screen sizes, 1344px, 1200px, 944px, 704px and 544px screens.
 - I ran into problem with navigation bar and the landing page view in the about section at 544px.
 - But managed to fix this by reducing the font size in navigation bar and changing the collum in the about section.
 - The look and feel of website works really well on diffrent browsers and screen sizes.
 - I changed the gallery to work on each screen size so it was visually appealing.
 - Also adjusted the padding on pages for each screen size.
-- All lins throughout the website work and help navigate the guest thrugh the site to eventually contact and book.
+- All links throughout the website work and help navigate the guest through the site to eventually contact and book.
 - Once the form is filled in they are taken to a thank you page.

 ## Validator Testing